Syrux64/Eco-System-Simulator/README.md

 # 2D Eco-System Simulator!!
 A window of forest for rabbits 🐰 and foxes 🦊 to inhabit in.
 Foxes hunt rabbits while rabbits flee.
-The stats about the simlation is observed at the end.
+The stats about the simulation is observed at the end.

 ## Demo
 ![EcoSystemSimulationGIF](https://github.com/Syrux64/Eco-System-Simulator/assets/118998822/2398c519-63d1-4a58-9c21-ddd0e9c7cdc1)